 Barefoot & Minimalist

 Some people run on trails and cross-country barefoot or in sandals!
 But for this review, we are going to talk about shoes.
-Attempting to mimic the most natural way for humans to move over the earth on two feet while still protecting their soles with some form of covering, a whole slew of "barefoot shoes," has been invented.
-Barefoot shoes have a 0mm heel-toe drop and virtually no cushioning or protective features, other than an outsole.
-While many people do run in these models, none of them are covered in this review.
-Check out our Best Minimalist and Barefoot Shoe Review if these types of shoes appeal to you.
+Attempting to mimic the most natural way for humans to move over the earth on two feet while still protecting their soles with some form of covering, a whole slew of "barefoot shoes" has been invented.
+Barefoot shoes have a 0mm heel-toe drop and virtually no cushioning or protective features other than an outsole.
+The shoes that are most often recognized by runners and which most iconically represent "barefoot shoes" are Vibram Five Fingers KSO, Merrell Trail Glove, and New Balance Minimus 10v1 Trail.
+While some people choose to run in these models, we do not cover any of them in this review.
+Check out our Barefoot Shoe Review if this sounds what you are looking for.

-This small genre of shoes is best defined by the brand Hoka One One, so check out our review of the Hoka Challenger ATR 3 if they interest you.
-These models do not emphasize heel-toe drop but instead, focus on giving you the most cushioning possible to absorb impact from the ground.
-They have a massive stack height, meaning there is a ton of foam between your foot and the ground.
-They are most often used to run long ultra races or training runs of ultra length, and often by older runners or those whose bodies have seen some wear and tear.
-The goal of this heavily cushioned design is simply to absorb more of the impact of running, thereby preserving your body.
-They have a huge following in the trail running community.
-While we used to feel somewhat prejudiced against these shoes due to the loss of performance that necessarily came with such a massive stack height, we no longer feel that way due to design changes and improvements in materials that are allowing HOKA, and others, to make lighter and much more stable shoes than they had in the past.
+This small genre of shoes is best defined by the brand Hoka One One (pronounced Oh-Nay Oh-Nay, but most commonly referred to simply as Hoka's).
+We tested two models from this brand: the Hoka One One Speedgoat 4 and the Hoka One One Challenger ATR 6.
+These models do not emphasize heel-toe drop but instead focus on giving you the most cushioning possible to absorb impact from the ground.
+They commonly have a massive stack height, meaning there is a ton of foam between your foot and the earth.
+They are most often used to run long ultra races or training runs of ultra-length, and often by older runners or those whose bodies have seen some wear and tear.
+This heavily cushioned design aims to absorb more of the impact of running, thereby preserving your body, and as such, they have a massive following in the trail running community.

 Selecting the Right Product